nahiluhmot/cl-parallel/readme.md

 * future - given an arbitrary number of forms, will spawn a thread to calculate the value of the implicit progn made up of the forms.

-* future-p - given a form, tests whether or not it's a future.
+* future-p - given a form, tests whether it's a future.

 * future-finished-p - given a form, return `T` iff it's a future that has finished executing.